-Hidden elements within a hidden sequence can be referenced via path expressions using the same DFDL expression that we would have if it were not hidden.
+Hidden elements within a hidden group can be referenced via path expressions using the same DFDL expression that would be used if it were not hidden.
+To clarify, their names are hidden, but they occupy numeric locations normally as children of their parent element.

 Hidden elements can (typically will) contain the regular DFDL annotations to define their physical properties and on unparsing to set their value.
 They are processed using the same behavior as non-hidden elements.

 When the dfdl:hiddenGroupRef property is specified, all other DFDL properties are ignored.
 It is a schema definition error if the sequence is not empty.
+It is a schema definition error if the sequence is the only thing in the content model of a complex type definition.
+It is a schema definition error if dfdl:hiddenGroupRef appears on a xs:group reference, that is,unlike most format properties that apply to sequences, dfdl:hiddenGroupRef cannot be combined from a xs:group reference. . .

 A hidden sequence may appear within another hidden sequence.